 No. Private firearms transfers are not subject to a background check requirement, although federal and state purchaser prohibitions, including age restrictions, still apply.
 However, the Maine Legislature has adopted a resolution requiring the Department of Public Safety to assist private sellers who wish to obtain criminal history record information about potential purchasers of firearms.
-(Here's a list of FFLs that will assist private sellers.)
+(Here's a list of Federal Firearms Licensees (FFLs) that will assist private sellers.)
 It is recommended that you retain any sales receipts to prove ownership of the gun.

 Maine Permit Exempts from Background Check?